Robert E. Lee: Early role

-Commander, Army of Northern Virginia (June 1862 – June 1863)
+Army of Northern Virginia commander (June 1862 – June 1863)

 In the spring of 1862, during the Peninsula Campaign, the Union Army of the Potomac under General George B. McClellan advanced on Richmond from Fort Monroe.
 Progressing up the Peninsula, McClellan forced Gen. Joseph E. Johnston and the Army of Virginia to retreat to a point just north and east of the Confederate capital.

 Johnston was wounded at the Battle of Seven Pines, on June 1, 1862, giving Lee his first opportunity to lead an army in the field – the force he renamed the Army of Northern Virginia, signalling confidence that the Union army could be driven away from Richmond.
 Early in the war, Lee had been called "Granny Lee" for his allegedly timid style of command.
 Confederate newspaper editorials objected to him replacing Johnston, opining that Lee would be passive, waiting for Union attack.
 This seemed true, initially; for the first three weeks of June, Lee did not show aggression, instead strengthening Richmond's defenses.

 However, on June 25, he surprised the Army of the Potomac and launched a rapid series of bold attacks: the Seven Days Battles.
 Despite superior Union numbers and some clumsy tactical performances by his subordinates, Lee's attacks derailed McClellan's plans and drove back most of his forces.
 Confederate casualties were heavy, but an unnerved McClellan, famed for his caution, retreated 25 mi to the lower James River, and abandoned the Peninsula completely in August.
 This success changed Confederate morale and the public's regard for Lee.
-After the Seven Days Battles, and until the end of the war, his men called him “Marse Robert", a term of respect and affection.
+After the Seven Days Battles, and until the end of the war, his men called him "Marse Robert", a term of respect and affection.

 The setback, and the resulting drop in Union morale, impelled Lincoln to adopt a new policy of relentless, committed warfare.
 After the Seven Days, Lincoln decided he had to move to emancipate most Confederate slaves by executive order, as a military act, using his authority as commander-in-chief.
 To make this possible, he needed a Union victory.

 Wheeling to the north, Lee marched rapidly towards Washington, D.C. and defeated another Union army under Gen. John Pope at the Second Battle of Bull Run in late August.
 He eliminated Pope before reinforcements from McClellan arrived, knocking out an entire field command before another could arrive to support it.
 In less than 90 days, Lee had run McClellan off the Peninsula, defeated Pope, and moved the battle lines 82 mi north, from 6 mi north of Richmond to 20 mi south of Washington.